 Coaching: Academic coaching will be offered virtually through one-on-one video meetings, via phone call, or face-to-face (as necessary and/or as space for distancing allows).
 Students will continue to schedule appointments on AccessPlus using ISU Appointments.

-Outreach Services: Workshops, including an overview of services, the study cycle, time management, and exam preparation, will be available both synchronously and asynchronously.
+Outreach Services: Workshops, including an overview of services, the study cycle, time management, and exam preparation, are available both synchronously and asynchronously.
 In some cases, face-to-face workshops will be available with limits on the number of attendees.
-Requests for synchronous workshops can be made using the online form in late July.
-Dates and times for face-to-face ASC hosted workshops will be posted here before classes begin.
-The ASC Website will continue to house a library of interactive support resources for students.
+Requests for synchronous workshops can be made using the online form.
+The Academic Success Center website will continue to house a library of interactive support resources for students.

 Who should we contact if we have questions about course delivery?

-Students who have questions about the various course delivery modes may contact their academic adviser, or the Office of the Registrar.
+Students who have questions about the various course delivery modes may contact their academic advisor, or the Office of the Registrar.

 Residence and Dining

 Isn’t it safer to just have one person in a residence hall room?

 Iowa State is offering both single and double occupancy in its residence halls for the 2020-2021 academic year.
 The Department of Residence is implementing a variety of sanitizing measures, as well as standards for residents’ behavior (wearing face coverings in common areas, for example).
 Additional information can be found at on the residence department website.

 What happens if my roommate, or someone on my floor, tests positive for COVID-19?